 In the studio, I have several approaches.
 If there is architecture or complicated structure to the image, I will draw in major lines.
 Otherswise, I make line notes in paint just like my plein air work.
-Depending on the size of the canvas, I may need ot plan where I will stop and start, so I can avoid seam lines in my paint (much like the way a fresco painter needed to plan how the plaster would dry).
+Depending on the size of the canvas, I may need to plan where I will stop and start, so I can avoid seam lines in my paint (much like the way a fresco painter needs to plan how the plaster will dry).
 I may begin at the upper left-hand corner and work down, or along the horizon and work up, or start at the treeline.
 This is determined by where I plan to stop for the day, and where I need to be able to blend/soften/scrub edges.

-Unlike most painters, I do not have a standard palette from which I never stray.
+Unlike most painters, I do not have a standard palette from which I NEVER stray.
 There are some pigments I almost always use, but I anayze each scene to see if there are any special colors, or unique blends that I feel are required, or some that are not.
-That being said, I almost always use cobalt and manganese blue, lemon and cadmium light, naples yellow, permanent rose/alizarin crimson, terre verte and viridian green.
-I like to have some ultramarine blue and burnt umber to make a blackish grey, but viridian, ultramarine blue, and alizarin crimson will give me a great black.
+That being said, I almost always use cerulean, cobalt and manganese blue, cadmium lemon and cadmium yellow light, naples yellow, permanent rose/alizarin crimson, terre verte, and viridian green.
+I also put down some ultramarine blue and burnt umber to make a blackish grey, but viridian, ultramarine blue, and alizarin crimson will give me a great black.
 And let's never discount yellow ochre, brilliant pink, and turquoise.